 Target markets vary significantly between different photography businesses.
 In the most general terms, photographers target adults with disposable income who value professional photography.
-Specific audiences may be business owners in need of product photography, couples getting married in need of engagement and wedding photography, parents-to-be looking for a photographer to capture the early life of their baby, pet owners looking to have a photo shoot done of their pets, and much, much more.
+Specific audiences may be business owners in need of product photography, couples getting married in need of engagement and wedding photography, parents-to-be looking for a photographer to capture the early life of their baby, pet owners looking to have a photo shoot done of their pets, school photographers, and much, much more.
 From special event photography to sports photography and more, a photography business’ target market is largely defined by the type of photography that the business specializes in.

 Skills, experience, and education useful in running a photography business

 While starting a photography business doesn’t require a business degree, there are some skills and experience that are important in this industry.

 Photography skills.
 A business owner doesn’t necessarily need a degree in photography, but they do need to have strong photography skills.
 In addition to those skills, business owners need editing skills, usually in programs like Lightroom or Photoshop.
 Many courses are available to help develop both photography and editing skills.